Do you Think you Have Wood Borers?

 Don't waste time, book a treatment now with one of our experts

 Wood damaging pests can attack expensive antiques and even a building’s structural components.
-Wood pests have managed to develop an astonishing variety of life forms, and can even live comfortably in totally dry wood.
+Wood pests, also known as wood borers, have managed to develop an astonishing variety of life forms, and can even live comfortably in totally dry wood.

 Much damage caused by wood boring beetles in Australian softwood timber in services can be attributed to the Common Furniture beetle.
 Its natural habitat is the broken branches of trees and areas where the tree bark has been removed.

 Adult beetle is 3 – 4mm in length.

 Larva will live for 3 - 5 years boring through timber before emerging to breed.